 For their private lesson, the student may select from any of the workshop hardingfele teachers.
 In preparation for their private lesson, the student is encouraged to think about what specific fiddling problem they would like to solve, and how the selected teacher could best help them.

 Dance: The HFAA does not set any gender limitations or experience prerequisites for our dance classes.
 All are welcome.
 Instruction is tailored to both beginning and experienced dancers.
 Morning classes focus on the featured dance tradition.
 In the afternoon, instruction in the featured tradition continues, and we may also offer lectures on other hardingfele-related dance traditions, question-and-answer sessions, and an opportunity to view and discuss Norwegian dance videos.
 Dancing in classes and at parties is to live hardingfele music.

 Note to all students: Dance and hardingfele classes are taught concurrently.
 If a student wishes to take classes in both, we recommend signing up for hardingfele on Friday and dance on Saturday.
 Saturday-only enrollees should be aware that class on Saturday opens with a brief review, then builds on the work done on Friday.
 Beginner mentoring on hardingfele is offered on Thursday and Friday only.

 And more . . .

-Mini-class & jam sessions: Classes in kveding (Norwegian traditional singing) will be offered in the afternoons.
-There may also be some jam sessions on munnharpe (jaw harp) and other Scandinavian instruments.
+Mini-class & jam sessions: Classes in kveding (Norwegian traditional singing) may be offered in the afternoons.
+There may also be some jam sessions on munnharpe (jaw harp) or seljefløyte (willow flute).

 Festive Saturday evening includes a traditional Norwegian dinner (many choose to wear bunad—traditional dress), a parade of all fiddlers and a concert featuring our workshop staff.
 The general public may purchase tickets for the concert at the door.
 Those not already participating in the workshop who wish to attend the dinner must make reservations in advance using the workshop registration form.